arvindcheenu/arvindcheenu/README.md

 ### Hi there 👋
 **Thanks 🙏** for stopping by.

-🔭 To know about my relatively recent work, checkout the 📌 **pinned** repositories.
+🔭 To know about my relatively recent work and forks, checkout the 📌 **pinned** repositories.

 Hope you have a **splendid day 🌼**